Top Ten Challenges every organization face in Business Intelligence

 What is Business Intelligence Software?

-Business Intelligence (BI) software helps all businesses in measuring and boosting productivity.
-BI software extracts, analyzes, creates reports and calculate productivity of data.
+Business Intelligence (BI) software helps all businesses in measuring and boosting Key Performance Indicators (KPI).
+BI software extracts, analyzes, creates reports, calculate and display KPI of data.
 In large organizations, the data created by BI software can be offered to those who are accountable for, or who have conferred interests in return margins such as business investors, business board members, CEOs, executive administrators, marketing managers, operational teams and sales managers.